-- Textbook: Intermediate Algebra Student Workbook, Bambhania.
+- Textbook: Beginning Algebra Student Workbook, Bambhania.
 (Note: This is available only through the De Anza Bookstore where it comes printed and bound in a three-ring binder.
-Please order this immediately since we will use it for our lecture notes every day in class, for homework, etc. If you prefer to print it yourself, please note that it is 467 pages and will be cumbersome to print.
-It would be very difficult to complete this class without a paper copy of this workbook unless you have an ipad or computer with a touch screen and can do your work directly on the electronic document.) - A graphing calculator.
-I recommend TI-84 Plus, TI-84, or TI-83.
+Please order this immediately since we will use it for our lecture notes every day in class, for homework, etc. If you prefer to print it yourself, please note that it is 436 pages and will be cumbersome to print.
+It would be very difficult to complete this class without a paper copy of this workbook unless you have an ipad or computer with a touch screen and can do your work directly on the electronic document.) - A scientific calculator (not a graphing calculator).
 (Note: you may borrow one from a friend or family member, but you cannot share with another person in the class since you will need it for exams.
-If you cannot afford to buy one, you may rent one from http://rentcalculators.org.) - Access to a tablet or computer to participate in class and to use to do online quizzes and homework. - A few different colors of pencils/pens for note taking. - A notebook of scratch paper if you need more space to work out homework problems, work out quizzes, etc.
+You should be able to find one for less than \$20.
+TI-30XS Multiview is a good example of one that is available from Amazon, Walmart, Target, etc. The bookstore may have a calculator available for you to order when you order your book as well.) - Access to a tablet or computer to participate in class and to use to do online quizzes and homework. - A few different colors of pencils/pens for note taking. - A notebook of scratch paper if you need more space to work out homework problems, work out quizzes, etc.